Paint The Kitchen Red

 [Read More: Instant Pot Pot-in-Pot Cooking Method to cook rice and curry together!]

 All my Thai recipes are as delicious and easy as this curry, but with different flavors!
-Yellow curry and Massaman curry are on the milder side and Green Curry is the spiciest, with Red Curry somewhere in the middle.
+Massaman curry is milder, and Green Curry is the spiciest, with Red Curry somewhere in the middle.
+Try Thai fish curry (choo chee curry) for a change from the ordinary.

 TIPS AND SUBSTITUTIONS